 Be Mindful of What’s Going On in the Economy and News

-Student accommodation investment yields can be relatively high.
-The CBRE’s PBSA Index[10] revealed an average total investment return of 10.78% in the last 12 years.
-Moreover, Allsop found that yields on HMOs in some university towns and cities can be as high as 12-13%[11].
-Comparatively, the average gross yield across the BTL market sat at 6.1% in Q1 2024[12].
+Student accommodation investment yields and returns can be relatively high.
+The CBRE’s 2024 PBSA Index[9] reported total returns of 9.8% in the year to September 2024.
+Moreover, HMO gross yields in certain university towns can be as high as 15.5%[10].
+Comparatively, the average rental yield across the English and Welsh BTL market sat at 7.5% in Q1 2025[11].

 Although, while the student market offers plenty of potential, there are a few potential drawbacks investors need to be aware of.
 Logistically, finding tenants will likely be relatively easy, but investors may need to look for new ones every year or two.
 Additionally, properties may end up unoccupied in the summer months as students go on holiday or return home.
 This could cut rental income, at least for a few months.